Women in Afghanistan: Mujahideen era (1992–1996)

-First Islamic Emirate of Afghanistan
+First Islamic Emirate of Afghanistan (1996–2001)

+By 1996, the Taliban had seized control of most of the country, imposing their harshly restrictive policies on women.
 Like their leader Mullah Omar, most Taliban soldiers were poor villagers educated in Wahhabi schools in neighboring Pakistan.
 Pakistani Pashtuns also joined the group.
+The United Nations refused to recognize the Taliban government, with the United States imposing heavy sanctions, leading to extreme economic hardship.

 The Taliban declared that women were forbidden to go to work and that they were not to leave their homes unless accompanied by a male family member.
 When they did go out, they were required to wear an all-covering burqa.
 Women were denied formal education and were usually forced to stay at home.
 During the Taliban's five-year rule, women in Afghanistan were essentially put under house arrest, and often forced to paint their windows over so that no one could see in or out.
 Some women who once held respectable positions were forced to wander the streets in their burqas, selling everything they owned or begging in order to survive.
-The United Nations refused to recognize the Taliban government, with the United States imposing heavy sanctions, leading to extreme economic hardship.

 Because most teachers had been women before the Taliban regime, the new restrictions on women's employment created a huge lack of teachers, which put an immense strain on the education of both boys and girls.
 Although women were banned from most jobs, including teaching, some women in the medical field were allowed to continue working.
 This is because the Taliban required that women could be treated only by female physicians.
+Additionally widows without income were permitted to seek employment.

 Several Taliban and Al-Qaeda commanders engaged in human trafficking, abducting women and selling them into forced prostitution and slavery in Pakistan.
 Time Magazine writes: "The Taliban often argued that the brutal restrictions they placed on women were actually a way of revering and protecting the opposite sex.
 The behavior of the Taliban during the six years they expanded their rule in Afghanistan made a mockery of that claim."

+The Taliban made harsh regulations and carried out persecution of women after their first takeover of Afghanistan in September 1996.
+It became normal for young people to be armed with guns and carry out formal, harsh retribution and immediate flogging for perceived violation of religious laws.
+Some individuals perceived many human activities to be haram, excepting prayer, essential work for men, and other basic duties.
+Additional rules targeting women left them terrified, impoverished, deprived of access to education and healthcare, and emotionally or physically sick.
+Growing amounts of information and news from Afghanistan and Pakistan show that the Taliban misrepresents the teaching of Islam.
+Because most of them are unaware of and misunderstand the actual value of women, they support a government where terror exists.